Ministers ‘consider sending migrants to UK overseas territories’

 Labour’s shadow home secretary, Yvette Cooper, condemned the plans as “headline chasing announcements that are never delivered”.

-Asylum-seekers sent to these territories would not be able to remain there permanently.
-The success of the proposal would rely on the government being able to relocate migrants to another destination - such as their home country or a third party country - after their claims are processed.
+Asylum seekers sent to these territories would not be able to remain there permanently.
+The success of the proposal would rely on the government being able to relocate migrants to another destination – such as their home country or a third party country – after their claims are processed.

 Previous plans to send illegal migrants to Ascension Island, revealed in 2020 under Boris Johnson and Priti Patel’s tenure, were branded a “logistical nightmare” by a member of the island’s council, Alan Nicholls.